• Skip to main content

 If you start your day with something full of empty carbs and sugar, you probably won’t feel your best, plus you’ll be more likely to make bad food choices throughout the day (that whole I-already-messed-up-so-why-bother effect).

-But when you wake up and eat a healthy breakfast like these gluten-free pumpkin pancakes, you will feel great, fuel your body, and set yourself up to make healthy choices the rest of the day!
+But when you wake up and eat a healthy breakfast like these gluten-free pumpkin pancakes, you will feel great, fuel your body, and set yourself up to make healthy choices for the rest of the day!

 Oh, and did I mention that these pancakes taste really good?
 That makes the choice pretty easy!